This post may contain affiliate links. Please read our disclosure policy.

 • ½ teaspoon brandy (optional) or use Amaretto, Marsala wine, or Kahlua – or omit if preferred

-• 5 ladyfingers/savoiardi
+• 4 to 5 ladyfingers/savoiardi

-• cocoa powder -for dusting
+• cocoa powder – for dusting

 Instructions

-• Spread half of the mascarpone mixture over the ladyfingers.
+• Spread half of the mascarpone cream evenly over the ladyfingers.

 Notes